AftabHussain/catboost-code-rag/docs/00-overall-approach.md

 The trained reward model becomes a crucial evaluator for reinforcement learning or direct preference optimization steps that follow.

-### Fine-tuning the RAG Generator Model (LLM) with PPO and Feedback from Reward Model
+### Phase 3: Fine-tuning the RAG Generator Model (LLM) with PPO and Feedback from Reward Model

 <p align="center">
 <img src="figs/Screenshot from 2025-08-27 00-04-53.png" alt="RAG pipeline workflow" width="800"/>